 If you suffered personal injuries or property damage in a hit and run car accident, you may be facing important legal deadlines.
 Let Lavis Law Firm’s New Orleans Personal Injury Lawyer discuss your hit and run claim with you immediately.
 If we agree to handle your case, we will do so on a contingency fee basis.
 No fee or costs are owed if there is no recovery.
 You only pay if we win your case.
 For a FREE CASE REVIEW, contact a New Orleans auto accident attorney at 504-834-4000 or complete our online form.

-Click onto the interactive map above and you will see the location of the hit and run accident, date of the accident and police district that handled the accident.
-The map shows all reported hit and run accidents in New Orleans in 2018.
+Click onto the interactive map above and you will see the location of the hit and run accident, date of the accident and if it was reported as a hit and run with injury.
+The map shows all reported hit and run accidents in New Orleans in 2019.
 The orange areas are where accidents happen more frequently.
 If you zoom in and drag your mouse or finger over the orange dots, you will see more detail about each reported accident.

 HIT AND RUN NEW ORLEANS LAW AND FINE ACCORDING TO THE CODE OF THE CITY OF NEW ORLEANS, LOUISIANA